 8. The DCCF delivers the analytics to the notification endpoint.

-9. When the Analytics Consumer no longer wants analytics to be collected it invokes Ndccf_DataManagement_Unsubscribe (Subscription Correlation ID), using the Subscription Correlation Id received in response to its subscription in step 1.
+9. When the Analytics Consumer no longer wants analytics to be collected it invokes Ndccf_DataManagement_Unsubscribe (Subscription Correlation ID), using the Subscription Correlation ID received in response to its subscription in step 1.
 The DCCF removes the analytics consumer from the list of analytics consumers that are subscribed for these analytics.

 10. If there are no other Analytics Consumers subscribed to the analytics, the DCCF unsubscribes with the NWDAF.